nekomiyanet/misskey-v12/NEKOMIYA_NET.md

 - User deletion is not cascade
 - Prevent delete drive file which is used as emoji
 - Option of Do not Allow Follow
+- Synchronize Note count and following/follower count with other instances
+- Display the new destination for users who have moved
+- Moderators can check users' drive capacity
+- Option to disable note search and antenna
+- Media Timeline (LTL with including files)
+- List of Advertisements
+- Be able to list and delete invitation codes in the admin panel
+- Queue email delivery
+- Changed ApBackoff timing and default retry count
+- Enable Notification Email
+- Drop Renotes from blocking users
+- Inbound Note Editing activity
+- Accept more signature algorithms
+- Clearly separate the account suspension and account deletion functions
+- Also reject their follow requests when suspending or deleting a remote user
+- Ability to disable chart generation for remote users
+- Enable changing the interval for writing from the chart memory to the database
+- List of Sent Follow Requests
+- Use jemalloc for memory allocator of Docker image
+- Enhance Rate Limit
+- Send Email notification when new abuse report arrives
+- Automatic Abuse Report Resolver
+- Hashtag Relay Adaptive Mode
+- Object storage settings can be configured from both configuration files and databases
+- Email settings can be configured from both configuration files and databases
+- Send Email Notification for new login from new IP
+- Replace ws with websocket
+- Filter notifications from Silenced users whom you don't follow
+- Hide Suspended users' notes from most timelines
+- Hide Silenced users' notes from public timelines
+- Renotes on notes by silenced users also have their visibility set to Public → Home
+- Apply Word mute to renotes
+- Apply word mute to notification

 ## Client (Frondend)